Search Articles

 Rheumatoid and Osteo Arthritis and Much More: Where to Begin in THIS case?

-(This is a sample entry from the SAFM Q&A Treasure Chest, a tool with hundreds of entries to support students with their client needs.
+(This is a sample entry from the SAFM Q&A Treasure Chest, a tool with hundreds of entries to support students with their clinical cases.
 Students gain unlimited access as part of SAFM’s functional medicine training program.)

 Student Question: